Buru: Geography and geology

 Buru island lies between two seas of the Pacific Ocean – Seram Sea (Laut Seram) on the north and Banda Sea (Laut Banda) to the south and west.
 To the east, it is separated by the Manipa Strait (Selat Manipa) from Seram Island (Pulau Seram).
 With an area of 9505 km2, Buru is the third largest among the Maluku Islands (Kepulauan Maluku) after Halmahera and Seram.

 Buru is shaped like an oval, elongated from west to east.
 The maximum length is about 130 km from east to west and 90 km from north to south.
-The coastline is smooth, with the only indentation being Kayeli Bay located on the eastern coast.
+The coastline is smooth, with the only major indentation being Kayeli Bay located on the eastern coast.
 The bay also has a smooth, oval shape.
 It extends into the island to 8–12 km and has a maximum width of 17 km; the width decreases to 9 km at the mouth; the coastal length of the bay is about 50 km.
 At the northern part of the mouth stands Namlea, the largest town of the island.

 The highest point on the island (2700 m) is the peak of Mount Kapalatmada (also called Kepala Madan, Kepalat Mada or Ghegan).
-Off the coast of Buru there are several smaller islands; those permanently inhabited are Ambelau (the largest, about 10 km in diameter, located about 20 km south-east of Buru) and Tengah (Pulau Tengah).
+Off the coast of Buru there are several smaller islands; those permanently inhabited are Ambalau (the largest, about 10 km in diameter, located about 20 km south-east of Buru) and Tengah (Pulau Tengah).
 The largest uninhabited islands are Fogi (Pulau Fogi), Oki (Pulau Oki) and Tomahu (Pulau Tomahu).

 The island is mostly mountainous, especially in the central and western parts.
 Of the 9,505 km2 of the island area, 1,789 km2 lie 900 m above mean sea level, 872 km2 above 1,200 m and 382 km2 above 1,500 m.
 Flat areas are located in narrow strips near the coast and along the banks of river Apo.
 There they form a valley of the same name.
 Much of the island is covered with tropical rain forest.